Visual Arts at the MIWSFPA gives students a solid foundation from which to build an exciting and dynamic career.

 - Professional artist

 - Curatorial work in art galleries, museums, and artist-run centres

 - Law (copyright, repatriation of cultural artifacts, cultural property)

 - Writing and publication

-- web design
+- Graphic design and web design

-- analogue and digital animation
+- Analogue and digital animation

 Brittany Brooks, Bachelor of Arts, Visual Arts, 2016, is a multidisciplinary artist whose practice includes animation, illustration, performance and music.
 Since graduating from Brock University, she has been working at the Art Museum at the University of Toronto as a Curatorial Assistant.
 One of the highlights of this position included working on Kent Monkman’s exhibition Shame and Prejudice: A Story of Resilience, touring nationally.
 Artist residencies at Spark Box Studios, White Rabbit Arts and The Green Belt Gallery cultivated her solo exhibition Rutabager and her original handmade layered projection show The Fireside Book of Fictitious Folk Songs.
 Her musical project Creature Speak released a full-length album Shadow Songs (2016) and earned international praise.
 She is an active member of the St. Catharines arts and cultural community and a Jr. Programmer for the In the Soil Arts Festival.